Orlando Arcia Preview, Player Props: Braves vs. Nationals

-The Atlanta Braves, including Orlando Arcia (.250 slugging percentage in past 10 games, including zero homers), battle starting pitcher Trevor Williams and the Washington Nationals at Truist Park, Friday at 7:20 PM ET.
+On Saturday, Orlando Arcia (.250 slugging percentage in past 10 games, with zero home runs) and the Atlanta Braves play the Washington Nationals, whose starting pitcher will be Joan Adon.
+First pitch is at 7:20 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Cubs.
+In his most recent game he had a hitless performance (0-for-2) against the Cubs.

 Sportsbook Promo Codes